Allan Greenberg: Career

 Greenberg's work in the mid-1970s was influenced both by the American "grays" (Moore, Venturi, Robert A.M.
 Stern, et al.) with whom he became associated, and by modern classicists such as Edwin Lutyens and Mott B. Schmidt.
 But as he came to better understand the achievements of these 20th-century masters, he increasingly pushed his work toward a more traditional vocabulary.
 In 1980, Greenberg contributed a Postmodern architectural facade to The Presence of the Past exhibition at the Venice Biennale, which include facades by many architects engaged in Postmodernism.
 His breakthrough projects came in the early 1980s with his design of a large country house for Peter and Sandra Brant in Greenwich, Connecticut (a commission wrested from Venturi), and George Shultz's extensive classical suite at the State Department in Washington, D.C.
 After their publication Greenberg's office flourished, and many students interested in traditional design came to New Haven to work with him.
 No architect in America has had a more profound influence on the younger generation of traditional architects who are practicing today.

 Greenberg has also taught at the University of Pennsylvania, the Division of Historic Preservation at Columbia University, and the University of Notre Dame.
-Greenberg received his U.S. citizenship in 1973.
-He is married to the painter Judith Seligson, his second wife.

 Allan Greenberg, Architect, LLC was established in 1972 and had offices in Alexandria, Virginia and New York City before Greenberg retired in 2021.
 The firm's work covered a broad range of buildings in the United States and overseas.
 Projects included master plans, feasibility studies, new construction, renovations, restorations, and interior and furniture design for academic, institutional, religious, commercial, residential, and retail clients.

 Greenberg wrote both scholarly and popular books and articles on the dynamic and enduring qualities of traditional architecture and design.
 His extensive body of published work includes the books George Washington, Architect (1999), The Architecture of Democracy: American Architecture and the Legacy of the Revolution (2006), and Lutyens and the Modern Movement (2007).
 A monograph of his work appeared in 1995.
 More recently, a monograph "Allan Greenberg: Classical Architect" was published by Rizzoli in 2013.

+Personal life

+Greenberg received his U.S. citizenship in 1973.
+He is married to the painter Judith Seligson, his second wife.